 Choose Comfortable, Closed-Toed Shoes

-A pair of comfortable, closed-toed shoes is an absolute must for this ultra-walkable city.
+A pair of comfortable, closed-toed shoes are an absolute must for this ultra-walkable city.
 Stockholm’s streets range from paved to ancient cobblestones to hidden dirt paths overlooking the city, so shy away from anything resembling a heel over an inch.

-Stockholm’s prime real estate right on the coast means two things: first, Stockholmers have a valid excuse to rock the nautical look every summer, and second, the weather could change to a cold drizzle at any moment.
+Stockholm’s prime real estate right on the coast means two things.
+First, Stockholmers have a valid excuse to rock the nautical look every summer.
+And, second, the weather could change to a cold drizzle at any moment.
 Stay Boy Scout prepared and pack an umbrella on even the sunniest days.
 I always carry a compact fold-up umbrella that fits into the side pocket of my water-resistant Outbreaker Backpack.

 You Need a Daypack

-You wouldn’t want to distract from your outfit’s crisp, minimalist lines with a bulky daybag.
+You wouldn’t want to distract from your outfit’s crisp, minimalist lines with a bulky day bag.
 Go for a slim, minimalist daypack that compliments the look of your otherwise sleek outfit.

-Go with an ultralight packable daypack if you’re just out for a day of sightseeing.
+Take an ultralight packable daypack if you’re just out for a day of sightseeing.
 If you’re carrying your computer or expecting rain, a water-resistant daypack with a designated laptop sleeve is a better choice.
 There’s only one color choice for Stockholm.
 You guessed it: black.

 What to Wear in Stockholm in Fall

 Autumn sets Stockholm on fire.
-This city comes to life from September through October, when every vine-choked building and sprawling park metamorphose into ember-gold and baristas spend half their workdays sweeping crisp leaves out from under their streetside seating.
+This city comes to life from September through October, when every vine-choked building and sprawling park metamorphose into ember-gold, and baristas spend half their workdays sweeping crisp leaves out from under their streetside seating.